recyclebin5385/web-screenshot/README.md

 ### version 0.1.0

-Released on yyyy-MM-dd
+Released on April 5, 2020

 - Initial release

 ## Development

+The source can be found at [GitHub](https://github.com/recyclebin5385/web-screenshot).

 This project uses [npm](https://www.npmjs.com/) for development.

-Try these commands on the top folder of the project.
+Try these commands on the top directory of the project.

 ```sh
 npm install